Kernels of conditional determinantal measures and the proof of the Lyons-Peres Conjecture: Introduction

-Applying (\ref{local-kernel}) to a one-dimensional projection operator $Q$, we obtain that, for an arbitrary $\varphi\in L_2(E\setminus B, \mu)$, the quantity $\langle K^{[X,B]}\varphi, \varphi\rangle$ is a martingale indexed by $B$, cf. (\ref{exp-kxb}) below.
+Applying (\ref{local-kernel}) to a one-dimensional projection operator $Q$, we obtain that, for an arbitrary $\varphi\in L_2(E\setminus B, \mu)$, the quantity $\langle K^{[X,B]}\varphi, \varphi\rangle$ is a martingale indexed by $B$ (with respect to the partial order of inclusions of sets), cf. (\ref{exp-kxb}) below.
 Using the {\it Radon-Nikodym property} for the space of trace-class operators, we obtain an operator-valued martingale that converges, along an increasing sequence of precompact subsets of $E$, almost surely in the space of locally trace-class operators.
 As an immediate consequence, we prove that for determinantal point processes governed by self-adjoint kernels, conditioning on the configuration in any Borel subset, preserves the determinantal property, see Lemma \ref{key-lem}.

-\subsection{Triviality of the tail $\sigma$-algebra}
+\subsubsection{Triviality of the tail $\sigma$-algebra}

 As an application of the local property for the conditional kernels, in Theorem \ref{main-thm3}, we establish the triviality of the tail sigma-algebra for determinantal point processes governed by self-adjoint kernels.
 Lyons proved tail-triviality in the discrete setting in \cite{DPP-L}, extending the argument of Benjamini-Lyons-Peres-Schramm \cite{BLPS} for spanning trees and conjectured that tail triviality holds in full generality \cite[Conjecture 3.2]{Lyons-ICM}.
 The argument of Benjamini-Lyons-Peres-Schramm \cite{BLPS} and of Lyons \cite{DPP-L} relies on an estimate for the decay of the variance of the conditional kernel; using the local property of Lemma \ref{main-local}, we establish a similar variance estimate in full generality, see Lemma \ref{lem-var}, and obtain the desired triviality of the tail sigma-algebra.
 The local property of conditional kernels thus allows us to carry out the proof of tail triviality in a unified way for both the continuous and the discrete setting.